fatemehsrz/ML_Concepts/README.md

 **Model Overfitting vs Underfitting**

  - Overfitting occurs when a model is too complex and fits the training data too closely.
 This leads to poor generalization.
 Underfitting occurs when a machine learning model is too simple leading to low model accuracy and poor performance.
+[More here](https://databasecamp.de/en/ml/underfitting-en)

  - How to resolve overfitting:
    - Adding more data samples